trezzuri/erpnext-docs/docs/en/using-erpnext/articles/copy-pasting-multiple-records-from-excel.md

 # Copy Pasting Multiple Records From Excel

-**If you have a sequence of records saved in an excel sheet, that need to be mapped into a Child Table in ERPNext, the same can be done using this feature.**
+**If you have a sequence of records saved in an excel sheet, that need to be mapped into a Child Table in SOMA, the same can be done using this feature.**

 Let's say, you have a list of items saved in an Excel sheet, and you need to copy the same to the 'Items' Child Table in the Sales Order.